karyasert/DSA-210project-karyasert/README.md

 ## Findings

   There is a statistically significant positive relationship between phone screen time and money spent.
   Ad exposure and late-night usage tend to amplify spending behavior.
-Also among the purchase type categories Shopping, Beverage,Food   and Market Deliveries; shopping has the highest correlation coefficient with the smalest p-value eventhough it is 0.0566.
+Also among the purchase type categories Shopping, Beverage,Food   and Market Deliveries; shopping has the highest correlation coefficient with the smalest p-value( which can be seen on the python     file).
   Purchases made at night were consistently higher in amount, suggesting possible impulsivity or decision fatigue.

  ## Limitations